in49-380/VORIQ/README.md

 Our goals are:

 - To ensure transparency, public benefit, and technical openness;
 - To prevent unauthorized commercial exploitation, especially by large platforms, marketplaces, or vendors;
 - To protect the project from corporate interests that may conflict with its original mission.

 The AGPL-3.0 license requires that anyone who uses this code—whether as a service or as part of a modified version—must also share their code under the same license.
 This includes web-based services (SaaS), not just distributed binaries.

 This ensures that improvements, forks, and integrations remain open to the public, sustaining a fair and collaborative ecosystem.

+The AGPL-3.0 license ensures that this project and all its derivatives remain open source and accessible to the community, preventing proprietary closures.

+## &nbsp;

 If you are interested in **commercial use** of this project, please publish a **public request** by [opening a GitHub issue in this repository](../../issues), clearly describing:

 - Your intended use case;
 - The scope of integration or modification;
 - Any licensing or partnership proposal you may have.

 This ensures full transparency for the community and allows us to evaluate requests openly.